duncanbradley/thesis/conclusion.md

 Markant’s findings are relevant here because they also illustrate how external information moderates/mediates the impact of charts.
 Markant’s work refers to perspective, my work refers to knowledge, but both show how the impact of a design is not fixed, and can depend on what’s in someone’s mind.

 Gigerenzer and Brighton - Homo heuristicus: Why biased minds make better inferences,” Topics in cognitive science, vol. 1, no. 1, pp. 107–143, 2009. - suggests that biases shouldn’t be seen as completely negative, but useful.

+#

+For each of the studies, what are the different things that I might have done to extend them further:
+Dot Plots: Does the range of plausible values matter?
+Choropleth Maps: Compare against typical design to see what impressions of magnitude are Bar Charts: Test role of upper axis limit (above/below)

 # Data Visualisation Literacy